TemSurri/PDF-editor/README.md

 # Features:

-  - 📝 Fill out PDF forms easily
+  - Fill out PDF forms easily
-  - 🔒 Secure — your files never leave your session (You need to set up a quick login to secure your filled forms, as they may contain sensitive info)
+  - ts has secure login sessions, protect from javascript injections (You need to set up a quick login to secure your filled forms, as they may contain sensitive info)
-  - Works in the browser
+  - Works in the browser (LOL not on mobile)
   - 100% free, no subscription required

 # Tech Stack:
 - Backend: Python, Django REST Framework
 - Frontend: React, JavaScript
-- Database: SQLite (just to store users, no complex data as pdf edits are only session based)
+- Database: SQLite (just to store users, no complex data since the pdf edits are only session based)
 - Auth: simpleJWT stored in HttpOnlyCookies + CSRF
 - Containerization: Docker